kammitama5/kammitama5.github.io/_posts/2018-3-8-Thursday-March-8th.md

 - Doing Haskell daily makes you ten times more excited to go to BayHac and those kinds of events.
 I mean, I'm *always* happy to hang out with Haskellinos, but now I'm kind of *ecstatic*.
 I'm excited to see how my mind has changed since last year, and to learn more.
+- Oh, I'm voluteering tomorrow at SCALE
+- Doing my Fortran assignment over the next few days
+- Going to Google's Int'l Women's Day event on Saturday
+- I also volunteered to help on a committee (tech related).
+I'm always excited to give back.

+## That's about it!